 The Buckland Riot

-Robberies and disputes were common between miners, with Chinese miners receiving the worst treatment.
-The Chinese miners were willing to work the abandoned claims and their success provoked jealousy amongst the European miners.
+Robberies and disputes were common between miners, with Chinese miners believed to have received the worst treatment.
+It’s understood that Chinese miners were willing to work the abandoned claims and their success provoked jealousy amongst the European miners.
 Their building of a Chinese Temple and Joss House only intensified the divide.
 Racial tensions escalated and resulted in the Buckland Riots that took place on 4 July 1857 in the goldfields of the Buckland Valley.

 By the end of 1866 the Buckland workings were all but exhausted, and the value of the most sought after sluicing grounds fell by 50%.